What this essay is

 Three things differ across the engines.

-3. The engine extensions.
+- The engine extensions.
 G·24 — G·27 are engine-specific.
-AI Mirror uses rate-currency for cross-border modelling.
+The Market Entry Protocol uses rate-currency for cross-border modelling.
 VERIDEX BI USA uses state-tax structure verification for interstate.
-Sovereign Mirror uses counterfactual-deployment costing for fiscal allocation.
+The Sovereign Protocol uses counterfactual-deployment costing for fiscal allocation.

 What is the same